 Covert Estate.
 In 2012 winemaker Julien Fayard and his then wife Élan, husband wife Cal Nicholson and his wife Pam, and husband wife Dave & Laura Nestor purchased a 12 acre site in Coombsville of which 4.5 acres were already planted to vine.
 Julien and his partners spent three years looking for property before they located this particular site.

-Julien was born in Saint Etienne in France and has a well-rounded diverse background in wine making.
-His father grew grapes, and their family was involved in the wine business in France for several generations.
-Julien made his first wine at age 16 – and continued his education by working in Provence, the Loire Valley and Bordeaux (Lafite Rothschild).
+Julien made his first wine at age 16 and continued his education by working in Provence, the Loire Valley and Bordeaux (Lafite Rothschild).
 He met his then wife Élan in the Loire Valley; she was living and studying wine and the French language at the time.

 Part of the property is a knoll which boasts excellent views overlooking much of Coombsville and to the south including the San Pablo Bay in the distance.
 This knoll has proved useful in that geographically it provided the footprint for their wine cave – their 12,000 square foot cave was completed in late 2015.
 All prior vintages were made at other wineries; their first harvest completed at their new home was in 2015.
 There is enough space to also accommodate barrels and wine making needs for Julien’s other brands.
 Lighting is often an overlooked aspect in caves often with dim lights – not so here, they used LED lights.
-Their tanks were custom made from an Italian producer.
+Their tanks were custom made from Italian producer, Defranceschi-Sacmi.

 Julien lives a short distance from the winery.
 Julien has been attracted to the wines coming out of Coombsville for some time – appreciating the cooler growing climate and longer hang time than what is typically seen up valley.
-Fog is often common in this part of the Napa Valley – blanketing the region in the morning and often lingering until late morning or mid-day.
-Spikes in temperature tend to be less extreme then in other parts of the valley.
-His focus is on wines that showcase Napa’s richness of fruit, yet at the same time show balance and versatility.
+Fog is often common in this part of Napa Valley – blanketing the region in the morning and often lingering until late morning or mid-day.
+Spikes in temperature tend to be less extreme than in other parts of the valley.
+His focus is on wines that showcase Napa’s richness of fruit, yet at the same time present balance and versatility.

 Architect Juancarlos Fernandez of Signum Architects has designed a number of unique and beautiful wineries in the Napa Valley in recent years.
 His first Napa project was Cade Winery; he was instrumental in designing the Covert Estate Cave.
 The name ‘covert’ was carefully chosen due to their location – they are fairly hidden from view; they are not located on any of the primary roads within the Coombsville region and their physical footprint above ground is fairly limited.
 In addition, their impact on the land is covert, if you will – they farm the vineyards biodynamically (certified) and are extremely sensitive to water use.
 They use solar cells for additional energy.
 An old oak grove (dated to approximately 115 years) grows on the slope above their cave.